Top Real Estate Agents in Clarence Center, New York

 History

-Clarence Center originated in the early 19th century as a central hub for the surrounding agricultural town of Clarence, with its first post office established in 1828.
+Clarence Center was originally known as "The Corners," serving as a central hub for the surrounding agricultural town of Clarence.

 Life in Clarence Center